Discount Rate vs Interest Rate Differences

 What is Interest Rate?

-- #1 – Simple Interest -In Simple Interest, the interest for every year is charged on the original loan amount only.
+- #1 – Simple Interest -In Simple InterestSimple InterestSimple interest (SI) refers to the percentage of interest charged or yielded on the principal sum for a specific period., the interest for every year is charged on the original loan amount only.

-- #2 – Compound Interest – In Compound Interest, the interest rate remains same but the sum on which the interest is charged keeps on changing as the interest amount each year is added to the principal amount or the previous year amount for the calculation of interest for the coming year.
+- #2 – Compound Interest – In Compound Interest, the interest rate remains the same, but the sum on which the interest is charged keeps on changing as the interest amount each year is added to the principal amount or the previous year amount for the calculation of interest for the coming year.